kaspermunch/PopulationGenomicsCourse/Exercises/02_mapping_and_calling/README.md

 # Mapping and SNP calling exercise

 As we learned last week, high-throughput sequencing technologies have in the past few years been producing millions of reads of human genome and other species.
 To be useful, this genetic information has to be 'put together' in a smart way, in the same way as the pieces of a puzzle (reads) need to be mounted according to a picture (reference genome).
 In this exercise section you will be exposed to different softwares used for mapping reads to a reference sequence and calling variants from the produced alignments.
-We will use a dataset composed of 30 individuals from 3 different regions: Africa, EastAsia and WestEurasia.
+We will use a dataset composed of 28 individuals from 3 different regions: Africa, EastAsia and WestEurasia.
+You can find the metadata file, containing sample IDs and some extra information for each sample here: ~/populationgenomics/data/metadata/Sample_meta_subset.tsv

-    ##       X...ID    ENA.RUN    population region country latitude longitude
-    ## 1 ERS1042176 ERR1019075 Ju_hoan_North Africa Namibia    -18.9      21.5
-    ## 2 ERS1042177 ERR1019076 Ju_hoan_North Africa Namibia    -18.9      21.5
-    ## 3 ERS1042248 ERR1025622          Esan Africa Nigeria      6.5       6.0
-    ## 4 ERS1042265 ERR1025639         Luhya Africa   Kenya      1.3      36.8
-    ## 5 ERS1042266 ERR1025640      Mandenka Africa Senegal     12.0     -12.0
-    ## 6 ERS1042267 ERR1025641      Mandenka Africa Senegal     12.0     -12.0
-    ##      Sex       Illumina.ID
-    ## 1   male LP6005441-DNA_B11
-    ## 2   male LP6005441-DNA_A11
-    ## 3 female LP6005442-DNA_B10
-    ## 4   male LP6005442-DNA_E11
-    ## 5   male LP6005441-DNA_E07
-    ## 6 female LP6005441-DNA_F07

 ![](img/unnamed-chunk-1-1.png)